ONLINE-SYMPOSIUM 2026

 Kinder und Jugendliche mit besonderen Schwierigkeiten im Erwerb des Lesens, Schreibens und Rechnens gibt es überall.

-Wie ist eine Hilfe in anderen Ländern organisiert und in Bildungssysteme eingebunden, welche Qualifizierung haben die eingesetzten Fachkräfte und welche theoretische Perspektive gibt es auf Lernstörungen?
+Wie ist Hilfe in anderen Ländern organisiert und in Bildungssysteme eingebunden, welche Qualifizierung haben die eingesetzten Fachkräfte und welche theoretische Perspektive gibt es auf Lernstörungen?

 Wir werfen mit unserem kompakten Fachtag einen Blick in die unterschiedlichen Unterstützungssysteme von fünf europäischen Ländern und greifen insbesondere die Frage auf: Was können wir voneinander lernen?